azzeloof/snowflake/README.md

 ![](/documentation/img/snowflake_front_render.png)  |  ![](/documentation/img/snowflake_back_render.png)

 ### BOM
-A complete BOM can be found under documentation/snowflake_bom.csv, and can be uploaded to DigiKey for easy ordering.
+A complete BOM can be found under [/documentation/snowflake_bom.csv](/documentation/snowflake_bom.csv), and can be uploaded to DigiKey for easy ordering.
 At the time of writing, the total DigiKey order is around $13.
 Boards can be ordered from anywhere that'll do white solder mask (I used PCBWay) and should be fairly cheap as well.
 You can order a stencil if desired, but I found it pretty easy to hand solder this one.

+## (Firm?)(Soft?)ware
+The ATtiny is programmed using the PlatformIO framework.
+Before programming, you need to write an Arduino bootloader to the chip using the Arduino IDE.
+When burning the bootloader, here are the settings we used:

++ Chip: "ATtiny85"
++ Clock: "8 MHz (internal)"
++ B.O.D: "B.O.D.
+Disabled"
++ Timer 1 Clock: "CPU"
++ LTO (1.6.11+ only): "Disabled"

+The code is adapted from the wonderful work of David Johnson-Davies, published at http://www.technoblogy.com/show?2H0K.

+To program the chips, we used SparkFun's [Pocket AVR Programmer](https://www.sparkfun.com/products/9825), but you should be able to use any programmer compatibe with the ATtiny85 (or just use an Arduino Uno!).

-## Software
+## Version History

-@satrat
-Coming soon to a repo near you
+Release 1.0 represents the snowflake ornaments as we initially made and distributed them.
+Once it is released, maybe we'll improve some stuff (but any hardware improvements will be untested).